 A couple nights ago was momentous -- and thanks to a boat

-friend I've spent an embarrassingly little amount of money on a new engine
+friend I have spent an embarrassingly little amount of money on a new engine

 and transmission for my girl.
-Currently I've a gasoline power plant way
+Currently I have a gasoline power plant way

-too large for this tiny boat and, well, it's just not right.
+too large for this tiny boat and, well, it is just not right.
 A small

 diesel has been on my wish list for ages, and now, well, I could not be